daniel-beard/jmo/README.md

   --objc-classes     lists names of objective-c classes that exist in
                      the object file
+  --disassemble      Disassemble the __TEXT section --min-sdk          Show the deployment target the binary was
+                     compiled for
-  --disassemble      Disassemble the __TEXT section --uuid             Print the 128-bit UUID for an image or its
+  --uuid             Print the 128-bit UUID for an image or its
                      corresponding dSYM file.
   --help             Show help